LDemetrios/TyKo/src/test/resources/suite/scripting/destructuring.typ

 #for (x, y) in (1, 2) {}

 --- issue-3275-destructuring-loop-over-2d-array-1 ---
-// Error: 10-11 not enough elements to destructure
+// Error: 6-12 not enough elements to destructure
-// Hint: 10-11 the provided array has a length of 1
+// Hint: 6-12 the provided array has a length of 1, but the pattern expects 2 elements
 #for (x, y) in ((1,), (2,)) {}

 --- issue-3275-destructuring-loop-over-2d-array-2 ---
 // Error: 6-12 too many elements to destructure
 // Hint: 6-12 the provided array has a length of 3, but the pattern expects 2 elements
 #for (x, y) in ((1,2,3), (4,5,6)) {}

+--- issue-4573-destructuring-unclosed-delimiter ---
+// Tests a case where parsing within an incorrectly predicted paren expression
+// (the "outer" assignment) would put the parser in an invalid state when
+// reloading a stored prediction (the "inner" assignment) and cause a panic when
+// generating the unclosed delimiter error.
+See the comment in the issue for
+// more details.
+#{
+  (
+    // Error: 5-7 expected pattern, found keyword `if`
+    // Hint: 5-7 keyword `if` is not allowed as an identifier; try `if_` instead
+    // Error: 9 expected comma
+    // Error: 13-17 unexpected keyword `else`
+    // Error: 20 expected comma
+    if x {} else {}
+    // Error: 5-6 unclosed delimiter
+    { () = "inner"
+  ) = "outer"
+}